Quantum discord and steering in top quarks at the LHC

+while those of Bell nonlocality (dashed brown) read $\max(C^2_\perp+C^2_z,2C^2_\perp)=1$.
+For completeness, we discuss the presence of nonlocal advantage of quantum coherence (NAQC)~\cite{Mondal2017}, in which Bob (Alice) can steer the coherence of Alice's (Bob's) qubit.
+The NAQC occupies the highest place in the hierarchy of quantum correlations, overtaking even Bell nonlocality, and its boundaries are $|C_{z}|+2|C_{\perp}|=\sqrt{6}$ (dotted black).

-The green and red solid lines represent the trajectories $(C_\perp(\beta),C_z(\beta))$ from $\beta=0$ (cross) to $\beta=1$ (dot) for the LHC and the Tevatron, respectively.
-The Tevatron curve is compressed close to classical states with $C_\perp=0$ and far away from the entangled regions, presenting little discord.
-Joining this to the relatively large experimental uncertainties expected there \cite{Abazov2015psg}, we find unlikely even an observation of discord at the Tevatron.
+The green and orange solid lines are the trajectories $[C_\perp(\beta),C_z(\beta)]$ from $\beta=0$ (cross) to $\beta=1$ (dot) for the LHC and the Tevatron, respectively.
+The Tevatron curve is compressed close to classical states with $C_\perp=0,~C_z=1$, far away from the entangled regions and presenting little discord.
+Joining this to the relatively large experimental uncertainties expected there~\cite{Abazov2015psg}, we find unlikely even an observation of discord at the Tevatron.
 On the other hand, a dominant signal is predicted at the LHC, as seen from right Fig.~\ref{fig:Discord21D}.
 Since discord is equivalent to $C_\perp\neq 0$, after comparing with typical experimental uncertainties~\cite{Sirunyan2019} we can expect a significant observation of quantum discord in a separable state through an inclusive (i.e., with no cuts in phase space; $\beta=1$ in right Fig.~\ref{fig:Discord21D}) measurement, potentially with more than $5\sigma$.
 Regarding steering, the statistical significance of its observation lies between those of entanglement and Bell-nonlocality~\cite{Afik2021,Severi2022,Aguilar2022}, and can be further increased by rejecting events from the $q\bar{q}$ channel~\cite{Aguilar2022}.
-Nevertheless, a full dedicated analysis of the significance of these measurements is beyond the scope of the work.
+Finally, precisely because of its restrictive character, NAQC is not expected to be achievable in $t\bar{t}$ production at the LHC, at least within the present scheme.
+Nevertheless, a full dedicated analysis of the significance of all these measurements is beyond the scope of the work.

-Higher-order corrections to LO amount to slightly modify the trajectory of the green and red curves in Fig.~\ref{fig:Discord21D}, while the effect of non-vanishing polarizations is negligible as $\mathbf{B}^{\pm}\sim 10^{-2}-10^{-3}$~\cite{Bernreuther2015,Sirunyan2019}, leaving the main results unchanged.
+Higher-order corrections to LO amount to slightly modify the trajectory of the green and orange curves in Fig.~\ref{fig:Discord21D}, while the effect of non-vanishing polarizations is still negligible as $\mathbf{B}^{\pm}\sim 10^{-2}-10^{-3}$~\cite{Bernreuther2015,Sirunyan2019}, leaving the main results unchanged.